enkidevs/curriculum/Web/HTML/media/embed.md

 ---
 ## Content

-In HTML you can use the `<embed>` element to embed an external application or a plug-in to your web page or document.
+In HTML you can use the `<embed>` element to embed an external application or a plug-in(like Adobe Flash Player) to your web page or document.

 Example:
 ```